collinbarrett/FilterLists/README.md

 ## Legacy Site

 The legacy site is still live over at [v1.filterlists.com](https://v1.filterlists.com).
-Note that the site is for archival purposes only and will no longer be updated.
+Note that the legacy site is for archival purposes only and will no longer be updated.

 ## Contributions
 See [CONTRIBUTING](https://github.com/collinbarrett/FilterLists/blob/master/CONTRIBUTING.md).